Keyboard shortcuts

 ProcessHandle exit stateThreadHandle join/exit state

-The implementation migrates incrementally.
-The 7.2.0 slice makes each process contain a single initial Thread, with saved context, kernel stack, FS base, and blocking state stored on that thread.
-The 7.2.1 slice changes scheduler-owned queues, current execution, direct IPC handoff, and wake records to generation-checked ThreadRef values while still allowing exactly one thread per process.
-Later slices widen creation and lifecycle.
-The single-thread intermediate state must preserve existing QEMU behavior.
+The implementation migrated incrementally.
+The 7.2.0 slice made each process contain a single initial Thread, with saved context, kernel stack, FS base, and blocking state stored on that thread.
+Later slices changed scheduler-owned queues, current execution, direct IPC handoff, and wake records to generation-checked ThreadRef values, added creation and lifecycle caps, and then assigned per-thread rings to spawned children.

 Scheduler Contract

-Scheduler will store runnable execution contexts as thread references, not process ids.
+Scheduler stores runnable execution contexts as thread references, not process ids.
 A thread reference is (pid, process_generation, tid, thread_generation).
 The process generation keeps handles from naming a reused process; the thread generation keeps handles from naming a reused thread slot inside a live process.

-The 7.2.1 checkpoint applies this identity to Scheduler.current, run queues, direct IPC targets, Timer sleep waiters, process/terminal waiters, and endpoint caller/receiver wake records while preserving one initial thread per process.
+This identity applies to Scheduler.current, run queues, direct IPC targets, Timer sleep waiters, process/terminal waiters, endpoint caller/receiver wake records, and deferred cancellation state.

-The run queue, current, direct IPC target, and blocked waiter scans become thread-oriented.
+The run queue, current, direct IPC target, and blocked waiter scans are thread-oriented.
 Address-space switches happen only when the next runnable thread belongs to a different process.
 TSS.RSP0, the syscall kernel stack, and FS base are updated on every thread switch because those are thread-local machine resources.
+Per-thread runtime_ns advances 1:1 with elapsed CPU time; virtual_runtime_ns advances by elapsed_ns * REFERENCE_WEIGHT / weight so weight changes the cumulative WFQ share rather than just an enqueue tie-breaker.

 Thread Creation ABI